jleonor/superstore-dashboard/README.md

 # Superstore Dashboard (using `dash` and `plotly`)
 This project demonstrates how the `dash` and `plotly` can be used to create a web based dashboard.
-For this demonstration, I used the "SuperStore Dataset":
+For this demonstration, I used the "SuperStore Dataset".

 ## About Dataset
 ### Source